Adam-AtlasSoftware/razer-fn-fix/README.md

 sudo systemctl stop razer-fn.service sudo systemctl disable razer-fn.service
 ```

-## Security & Performance Philosophy
-### No Global Keylogging:
-The daemon does not hold global hooks on your alphanumeric streams.
-Passwords, terminal entries, and daily typing bypass the application completely at hardware native velocity.

-### No Framework Bloat:
-Written entirely in optimized C without dependency layers like glib, libevdev, or Python overhead.

-### Coexistence:
-Runs in perfect harmony alongside software suites like OpenRazer or Polychromatic without breaking lighting matrices or RGB profiles.

 ## License
 This project is released under the GPL3 License.
 See LICENSE for details.